 Finding The Right Formation

-Starting a business has numerous legal implications, including liability, taxxation, filing requirements and paperwork.
+Starting a business has numerous legal implications, including liability, taxation, filing requirements and paperwork.
 Before you hang an “Open for Business” sign out front, you need to figure out what structure is best suited for your business.
 Each has its own advantages and disadvantages and you may want to consult with an attorney, business mentor or a CPA to determine which structure best meets your needs.

 Following are the different structures with a brief summary for each.
 They are covered in greater depth in Lesson 5 in the Entrepreneur Academy.

 A general partnership is formed by two or more persons who agree to contribute money, labor and/or skill to the business.
 Partners share managerial duties as well as the profits or losses and each one is personally liable for any business debt.
 Formal terms of the partnership are usually contained in a written agreement and the business has to file a partnership return with the federal government, dividing the profit or loss of the company as a percentage according to how much each partner owns.

 Limited Liability Company